What is a Mormon Transhumanist?

 Finally, let’s look at members’ perspectives on the association.
 Intellectual stimulation is our primary reason for associating.
 Most of us consider the association to be important and are satisfied with it.
 And almost all of us are ready to invite others to join the association.

-[Thanks for reading!
-You might also like "Purpose of the Mormon Transhumanist Association".]
+If you like these thoughts, you might also like “Purpose of the Mormon Transhumanist Association.”